-Victims may request that directory information on file with the university be withheld by requesting information be kept protected with the Office of Registrars by logging on to myWings and submit the Non-Disclosure Request located on the Student Records menu.
-Regardless of whether a victim has opted-out of allowing the university to share "directory information," personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the Victim (for example, publicly available recordkeeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim, as defined in 42 USC 1395 (20).
+Victims may request that directory information on file with the university be withheld by requesting information be kept protected with the Office of Registrars by logging on to myWings and submitting the Non-Disclosure Request located on the Student Records menu.
+Regardless of whether a victim has opted-out of allowing the university to share "directory information," personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the Victim (for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim.
 The University of North Florida does not publish the name of crime victims or other personally identifiable information regarding victims or complainants in the Daily Crime Log or in the annual crime statistics that are disclosed in compliance with the Clery Act.
-The daily crime log is available to the public and can be viewed at 60- day Crime and Fire Log.
+The daily crime log is available to the public and can be viewed viewed in the lobby of the University Police Building (Building 41).
 Furthermore, if a Timely Warning Notice or an emergency notification is issued on the basis of a report of domestic violence, dating violence, sexual assault or stalking, or any other Clery Act reportable crime, the name of the victim or complainant and other personally identifiable information will be withheld.
-Further, UNF shall maintain as confidential any measures provided to the victim/complainant, to the extent allowed by law and to the extent that maintain such confidentiality will not impair the ability to provide the accommodations/supportive measures.
+Further, UNF shall maintain as confidential any measures provided to the victim/ complainant, to the extent allowed by law and to the extent that maintain such confidentiality will not impair the ability to provide the accommodations/supportive measures.
 To allow students to report sexual assault without fear of recrimination, the university grants amnesty to students for conduct violations (e.g., underage drinking or illegal drug use) if the individual witnesses or is victimized by a sexual assault incident that occurred in connection with a violation of the Code of Student Conduct.

-Florida's public records laws are very broad, however, Chapter 119, Florida Statutes, explicitly forbids the release of the identity of victims of certain crimes, including sexual assault.
+Florida's public records laws are very broad, however, Chapter 119, Florida Statutes, release of the identity of victims of certain explicitly forbids the crimes, including sexual assault.
 Additionally, when a complaint of sexual assault is brought to the attention of a UPD officer, a General Offense/Incident Report will be written unless the victim states they do not want a police report generated.
 In that case, the victim's request will be honored.
 The victim will be advised that they may decide to report the incident to police anytime within one year of the offense if they wish to pursue criminal charges.

 In instances where a UNF employee holds a position where they are required to report crimes, such as a Clery Campus Security Authority or Title IX Responsible Employee, the employee may be required to report all of the information available to them, including a victim's name and other personal information.
 However, the University will protect the confidentiality of the victim's information to the fullest extent permitted.
 Where such reports necessitate a Timely Warning or Emergency Notification, the notification is, to the extent possible, fashioned to shield the victim's identity.
-If a victim desires complete confidentiality, the University advises seeking out a confidential employee which includes individuals employed within the University's Women's Center, the Victim Advocacy Program, Student Health Services, the Counseling Center, other mental health professionals at the University, and the Student Ombuds.
+If a victim desires complete confidentiality, the University advises seeking out a confidential employee which includes individuals employed with the Victim Advocacy Program, Student health Services, the Counseling Center, other mental health professionals at the the University and the Student Ombuds.
 Individuals supervised by such Confidential Employees are also Confidential Employees themselves.